Local Node Differential Privacy: Introduction

 \subsubsection{Impossibility Results via Splicing}

-Existing lower-bound frameworks for tabular data in the local model \cite{BeimelNO08,DuchiJW13,BassilyS15,JosephMNR19}, which consider product distributions on the inputs, break down when working with graphs since edge lists held by different nodes necessarily overlap.\footnote{ \cite{EdenLRS25} gives a lower bound on triangle counting under noninteractive local edge-DP that does not follow via reduction from a local DP impossibility result, but it is specific to triangle counting and edge privacy. } We develop a new lower-bound technique tailored to \LNDP.
-One key result, \Cref{lem:hell-empty-dreg}, is that an empty $n$-node graph $\gempty$ and a random $d$-regular $n$-node graph (whose distribution is denoted $\gdreg$) are indistinguishable by \LNDP algorithms, for $d$ up to about $1/\eps$.
+Existing lower-bound frameworks for tabular data in the local model \cite{BeimelNO08,DuchiJW13,BassilyS15,JosephMNR19} break down when working with graphs since edge lists held by different nodes necessarily overlap.\footnote{ \cite{EdenLRS25} gives a lower bound on triangle counting (later extended by \cite{SuppakitpaisarnPHH25} to subgraph counting) under noninteractive local edge-DP that does not follow via reduction from a local DP impossibility result, but that work is specific to edge privacy. } We develop a new lower-bound technique tailored to \LNDP.
+One key result, \Cref{lem:hell-empty-dreg}, is that an empty $n$-node graph $\gempty$ and a random $d$-regular $n$-node graph (whose distribution is denoted $\gdreg$) are indistinguishable by \LNDP algorithms for $d$ up to about $1/\eps$.
 That is,

 This immediately yields lower bounds for edge counting, since the two indistinguishable graphs differ by $\Omega(n/\varepsilon)$ edges.
 A generalization to symmetric distributions on $d$-bounded graphs, \Cref{lem:symmetric-graphs-to-starpartite}, yields the lower bound for \ergraph parameter estimation.